Top 10 computer mouse tips everyone should know

 Use the right-click

-Take full advantage of the right-click any time you highlight text or wish to view the properties of an object.
+Take full advantage of the right-click any time you highlight text or want to view the properties of an object.
 For example, if you highlight a file or text, you can right-click that highlighted item copy it and then right-click anywhere else to paste it.

 Ctrl key and mouse click or highlight